Samandar-Komilov/voidpdev/docs/research/discrete_math/definitions.md

 16. Define a bag.
 17. Define a charger.
 18. Define a lamp.
-19. Define a carpet.
-20. Define a money.
-21. Define a debit card.
-22. Define a flag.
-23. Define a country.
-24. Define a car.
-25. Define a tree (natural).
-26.
-27.
-28.
-29.
-30.

-### Computer Science

-31. Define an IP address.
-32. Define a port number.
-33. Define a network packet.
-34. Define a client (in a client–server model).
-35. Define a server.
-36. Define a TCP connection.
-37. Define an HTTP request.
-38. Define an HTTP response.
-39. Define a URL path.
-40. Define a header field (in HTTP).
-41. Define a database table.
-42. Define a row (tuple) in a database table.
-43. Define a column (attribute) in a database table.
-44. Define a record identifier.
-45. Define a foreign key.
-46. Define a query.
-47. Define a result set.
-48. Define an index (in databases).
-49. Define a key–value pair.
-50. Define a JSON object.
-51. Define a state of a program.
-52. Define a state transition.
-53. Define a process (OS process).
-54. Define a thread.
-55. Define a file.
-56. Define a directory.
-57. Define a configuration parameter.
-58. Define a log entry.
-59. Define a timestamp.
-60. Define a version number.
+19. Define a money.
+20. Define a flag.
+21. Define an IP address.
+22. Define a port number.
+23. Define a network packet.
+24. Define a client (in a client–server model).
+25. Define a server.
+26. Define a TCP connection.
+27. Define an HTTP request.
+28. Define an HTTP response.
+29. Define a URL path.
+30. Define a header field (in HTTP).
+31. Define a database table.
+32. Define a row (tuple) in a database table.
+33. Define a column (attribute) in a database table.
+34. Define a record identifier.
+35. Define a foreign key.
+36. Define a query.
+37. Define a result set.
+38. Define an index (in databases).
+39. Define a key–value pair.
+40. Define a JSON object.
+41. Define a state of a program.
+42. Define a state transition.
+43. Define a process (OS process).
+44. Define a thread.
+45. Define a file.
+46. Define a directory.
+47. Define a configuration parameter.
+48. Define a log entry.
+49. Define a timestamp.
+50. Define a version number.

 ---